COSC-499-W2025/capstone-project-team-7/logs/individualLogs/OmMistry.md

 ## Week 6: October 6 - October 12

 *This week was spent refining the project documents including the Data Flow Diagram, Requirements and the System Architecture diagram as well.
 After taking a look at the milestone 1 requirements we realised there were some missing components such as the consent process from the user and we were able to add it to our current design for the system.
+I specifically worked on refining the WBS based on the new requirements and the document has now been added to the codebase.
 Except that I was able to contribute to the discussions of our repository structure which will allow us to move forward with adding actual code and logic starting next week.
 I also spent quite a bit of time this week diving into the documentation for Docker and understanding how it works.*

 ![Tasks Completed](./assets/omistry_Week6.png)